School dropout rate is low, but it is still happening in Malaysia. Why?

 Illness is not only physical, half of the times it is about mental.

-A research in Canada found that mental health is among the reasons student drop out of school.
+A research in Canada found that adverse mental health is of the many reasons students drop out of school.

 This is also the case in Malaysia, where depression among school students stems from poverty.